salesforce/tough-cookie/README.md

 Any `Date` properties (i.e., `.expires`, `.creation`, and `.lastAccessed`) are exported in ISO format (`.toISOString()`).

 **NOTE**: Custom `Cookie` properties will be discarded.
+In tough-cookie 1.x, since there was no `.toJSON` method explicitly defined, all enumerable properties were captured.
 If you want a property to be serialized, add the property name to the `Cookie.serializableProperties` Array.

 Cookie.fromJSON(strOrObj)
 -----------------